Board of Directors

 Santana has been on the WADC (Worlds AIDS Day Committee) of Northeast Florida for five years and currently sits as the committee’s treasurer.

 Santana’s hobbies include his love for riding roller coasters, going to the movies, and eating out.
-He also feeds the homeless and gives them hope with encouraging words.
+Santana is a humanitarian and engages the homeless community by providing food, and offering words of kindness, support, hope, and encouragement.